 The disk model must reflect the layout of a zoned disk accurately.
 As cylinders get closer to the disk edge, their circumference increases and the number of sectors per cylinder increases.
 Therefore, a random request has an increased probability of being directed to a sector on an outer cylinder.
-Let C be a random variable representing the cylinder number of a sector when a random sector on the disk is picked.
-Then the probability distribution of C can be approximated by assuming that the number of sectors per track increases linearly [22].
+Let C be a random variable representing the cylinder number of a randomly selected disk sector.
+Then the probability distribution of C can be approximated by assuming that the number of sectors per track increases linearly [9].
 That is, with constants α , β and γ defined as: